jakemai0/jakemai0.github.io/content/posts/ProcessInjection_0.md

 ```

 Okay neat, we can import and call any API we want, so what's the downside?
-1. Any API import via P/Invoke is a static reference and will be visible in the assembly's Import Address Table (IAT).
+1. Any API import via P/Invoke is a static reference and will be visible in the .
+NET assembly's Import Address Table (IAT).
 This is bad OPSEC since the IAT entries will be populated at run time, with all the references to the APIs we're about to call.
-Suspicious API calls considered by AV/EDR to be usual suspects such as: `VirtualAlloc`, `VirtualAllocEx`, `MoveMemory`, `WriteProcessMemory`, `CreateRemoteThread` will be caught immediately.
+Suspicious API calls considered by AV/EDR to be usual suspects such as `VirtualAlloc`, `VirtualAllocEx`, `WriteProcessMemory`, `CreateRemoteThread` will be caught immediately.
 It's like going through airport security with bag full of explosives, you want to get caught at this point.
 2. API hooking (specific API calls monitored by AV/EDR) also busts suspicious API calls, we would need to avoid the usage of the more "obvious" APIs.
-D/Invoke provides Manual Mapping as a solution to bypass API hooking, but it won't be covered in this post.
+D/Invoke provides Manual Mapping as a solution to bypass API hooking, but we won't be covering it in this post.

 ## D/Invoke
 [D/Invoke](https://github.com/TheWover/DInvoke) - Dynamic Invoke was introduced in 2020 as a replacement for P/Invoke.
-Basically, D/Invoke grants .NET assemblies to dynamically invoke unmanaged APIs:
+Basically, D/Invoke grants .NET assemblies the ability to dynamically invoke unmanaged APIs:
 - Load a DLL into memory
 - Get a pointer to a function/API in that DLL
 - Call desired API using the pointer while passing in parameters